grschroder/psscripts/README.md

 # Some of my PowerShell scripts
-This repository contains scripts that I use or used some day.
+This repository contains scripts that I use or have used some day.